 You have a compass app Apple, with a compass on the icon - why try and confuse users with a similar icon for your web browser?

 What you will notice when you fire up a website on Safari is that it's fast, really fast.
-We were impressed with the load speeds on the iPhone 5 and we're happy to report these have made the leap into the plastic 5C.
+I was impressed with the load speeds on the iPhone 5 and I'm happy to report these have made the leap into the plastic 5C.

 This makes surfing the web really enjoyable, not to mention efficient, and the Retina display ensures everything looks fab, from crisp text to vibrant images.